-- approaches improve alignment between the peak charging mechanism and the actual network peak, and therefore customer and network benefits from investing in DER. - b.
-Reducing the potential for network bypass by allocating a reduced proportion of the non-peak charge component away from volume based charges in order to reduce cross subsidies leading to overinvestment and higher economic costs overall. - c.
+- b.
+Reducing the potential for network bypass by allocating a reduced proportion of the non-peak charge component away from volume based charges in order to reduce cross subsidies leading to over-investment and higher economic costs overall. - c.
 Incorporating mechanisms that increase diversity in battery storage charging outside of the peak period to avoid the creation of new network peaks.